 CD involves a combination of automated tools to identify errors and security vulnerabilities.
 By running tests each time, the software runs through the pipeline both CD and CI enable more targeted and precise testing which makes sure that top-quality code goes to end users promptly.

-Concourse is a continuous open-source integration and delivery tool that was built on the Pivotal Platform in 2014.
+Concourse is a continuous open-source integration and a delivery tool built on the Pivotal Platform in 2014.
 It was designed to be versatile and safe for customers who want to configure jobs and resources as one of the many tasks when automating pipeline operations.
-It can also be configured quickly to scale itself to simple and complex channels so that multiple tests can run independently, simultaneously, or dependently.
+It can also be configured quickly to scale to simple and complex channels so multiple tests can run independently, simultaneously, or dependently.
 Reducing testing time while ensuring quality is not affected makes Concourse an excellent choice.

-Buddy is a code testing and development tool that works together with Bitbucket and GitHub.
-It’s created to help you easily test and update your repositories within a short period.
-The streamlined and intuitive interface that Buddy has makes it easier to monitor and maintain the changes you’re making as well as effectively deploy them.
+Buddy is a code testing and development tool with Bitbucket and GitHub.
+It’s created to help you quickly test and update your repositories within a short period.
+The streamlined and intuitive interface that Buddy has makes it easier to monitor and maintain the changes you’re making and effectively deploy them.

 3. Apache Gump

 Apache Gump is an acronym that stands for GNU Make Users’ Projects.
 It’s a software tool written in Python, which builds and compiles source code against the latest versions of projects hosted on various version control systems (namely Git, Mercurial, and Subversion).
 This allows Apache Gump to highlight any discrepancies within a short period after such code is uploaded to the system.